 Liferay Portal’s development framework is a great help when you’re building a web application.
 While the framework itself is covered in other resources such as the Liferay Developer’s Guide or Liferay in Action, the strengths of Liferay as a platform are also apparent once you’ve finished writing your application.

 For example, bug fixes to your applications are easy to apply, because Liferay applications are hot deployed to the running server.
 Liferay’s Marketplace gives you a ready-made shopping center for your applications.
-And Liferay’s web services and JSON architecture make it easy for you to share data from your applications to other systems running on different platforms.
+And Liferay’s web services and JSON architecture make it easy for you to share data from your applications with other systems running on different platforms.

 If you’re building an enterprise system, portals were designed in the first place to be a single point of entry to your users’ applications and content.
 Since Liferay Portal integrates well with user directories such as LDAP and Active Directory, and single sign-on systems such as SAML and OpenSSO, it fits well into your enterprise systems.
 This allows you to use it as an integration platform for existing applications.

 Using this construct, you can build anything from Facebook, to Yahoo Groups, to SourceForge, to the now-defunct-but-once-loved Geocities.
 There is no limit to the number of sites you can have: some Liferay installations have only one or two, but others have many thousands.
+For those larger installations, Liferay Portal contains a complete site membership management framework that lets administrators manage automatic site members for groups of users.
+It really is built to scale to the size you need.

 In the second scenario, Liferay Portal lets you create completely separate instances of itself from the same installation.
 Users, groups, organizations, sites, and roles from each instance are kept completely separate.
 If a user registers for a user id on one instance, he or she would have to register as a new user on another instance as well.

-This lets you host many different, separate web sites from one Liferay Portal installation.
+This lets you host many different, separate websites from one Liferay Portal installation.
 Users of each instance have access to the same powerful content management, collaboration, social, and web development platform that they’d have if they were operating from a single, standalone installation.